-Locate the buzzer, it's just to the right of the middle of the board.
+Locate the buzzer, it's smack dab in the middle of the board.
 Note that it's polarized, one lead is marked "+" and it's also longer than the other lead.
 Place on the board matching up the "+" with the "+" marking on the board, hold in place with masking tape, then turn over the board and solder in place.
-Clip the leads flush, you can also remove the paper tab over the hole now.
+Clip the leads flush.